Jaffer-sadiq/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab01_Canvas_App.md

 8. On the top right of the screen, click the **X** Icon to return to the canvas app editor.

 Congratulations, You have created and configured your first canvas app.

+## Review
+In this lab, you have completed:
+- Creating a canvas app by connecting your Visits table